Malizma333/line-rider-web-guide/pages/quickstart.md

 ## Ultimate Tutorial

 For users wanting a more in-depth quickstart tutorial, the [Ultimate Beginner's Line Rider Tutorial](https://www.youtube.com/watch?v=RdQ4DyDG_Uk) produced by Jade Decker covers practical tips and techniques for using linerider.com, targeted at complete beginners.
-This includes editing modes, important hotkeys, and installing and using mods in a concise 12 minute runtime.
+This includes editing modes, important hotkeys, and installing and using userscripts in a concise 12 minute runtime.
 These topics are also covered among the pages in this site.